publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schI/m__us_usc_t2_s641.md

     (e) __Procedure in Senate__

-        (1) Except as provided in paragraph (2), the provisions of [section 636 of this title][/us/usc/t2/s636] for the consideration in the Senate of concurrent resolutions on the budget and conference reports thereon shall also apply to the consideration in the Senate of reconciliation bills reported under subsection (b) of this section and conference reports thereon.
+        (1) Except as provided in paragraph (2), the provisions of [section 636 of this title][/us/usc/t2/s636] for the consideration in the Senate of concurrent resolutions on the budget and conference reports thereon shall also apply to the consideration in the Senate of reconciliation bills reported under subsection (b) and conference reports thereon.

-        (2) Debate in the Senate on any reconciliation bill reported under subsection (b) of this section, and all amendments thereto and debatable motions and appeals in connection therewith, shall be limited to not more than 20 hours.
+        (2) Debate in the Senate on any reconciliation bill reported under subsection (b), and all amendments thereto and debatable motions and appeals in connection therewith, shall be limited to not more than 20 hours.

     (f) __Completion of reconciliation process__